Introducing the ISTE Standards for Students

 Teachers must first feel comfortable with the ISTE Standards for Students and create lessons that include one or more of the standards:

-Check out the ISTE site for lesson ideas.
+Check out the ISTE Community for lesson ideas.
 Teachers are contributing to The Project ReimaginED Library of resources that provide practical and clear ideas that can be used in the classroom, categorized by subject or grade level.

 Check out this exemplary lesson: